Schools' Analyst Competition

 The Schools' Analyst Competition is a UK/Ireland-based competition run by the Royal Society of Chemistry Analytical Division.
 The Republic of Ireland Sub-Region of this division have been invited to hold a heat competition to select a national team to go forward into this UK and Ireland Final (held in June in the UK).
 This team will compete with other finalists that are first year sixth form students (5th Year Leaving Certificate) studying AS level Chemistry or equivalent (i.e. Year 12).

-The finalists for the UCC heat will be notified by 31st March via email.
+The finalists for the UCC heat will be notified by Friday 29th March via email.
 All entries must be submitted via email to firstname.lastname@example.org

 To discuss this competition further, please email: Dr. Eric Moore